agudipaolo/paperbot/README.md

 **Define your favourite authors to be hightlighted**

 `parperbot` stores the names of your favourite authors.
 If a new arXiv preprint includes one or more of such names, `paperbot` will post it highlighting the message with symbols that you can choose.
-For instance, executing on Slack the command "@paperbot add_special alexandre blais, :tada:, :tada:" stores 'Alexandre Blais' as favourite author.
+For instance, executing on Slack the command "@paperbot add_special michel devoret, :tada:, :tada:" stores 'Michel Devoret' as favourite author.
 Note that `paperbot` performs a case-insensitive search.
 Next time that a preprint is submitted with him as an author, it will be posted and highlighted with :tada:.

 **Build the keywords and authors list**

 `paperbot` stores keywords that are used to identify interesting preprints.
-The keywords list can be build manually, by executing on Slack the command "@paperbot add some_keyword".
-This will add some_keyword to the list of all your keywords.
-To print your keywords list execute "@paperbot list" on Slack.
+The keywords list can be build manually by executing the command "@paperbot add some_keyword" on Slack.
+This adds some_keyword to your keywords list, which can be printed executing "@paperbot list" on Slack.

-In addition, `paperbot` includes an authors list which can also be built manually.
+`paperbot` also includes an authors list which can be built manually.
 This is done by executing the command "@paperbot add_author some_author" on Slack.
 Executing "@paperbot authors" on Slack prints the authors list.

 Importantly, `paperbot` provides a method to generate the author list automatically.
 This is a **key** step to build a powerful preprint filter.
 It requires the definition of a few root keywords, such as 'superconducting qubit', 'quantum optics', and 'quantum information'.
 Executing the command "@paperbot build _2018_ ['superconducting qubit', 'quantum optics', 'quantum information'] threshold" on Slack, `paperbot` searchs day-by-day over all arXiv papers submitted in _2018_, and saves the name of the authors that have at least a _threshold_ number of papers including any of the root keywords in its title or abstract.
 The result of further executions of the `build` command is always appended to the author list.
 In particular, running `build` every new year keeps the author list up-to-date.